A generalized Kac-Moody algebra of rank 14: The of central charge

 We specialize the discussion here to the case of the lattice $K=\sqrt{2}D_{12}^+$, i.e.

-The automorphism group of $K$ is isomorphic to the Weyl group $W(D_{12})$ and has shape $2^{11}.\Sym_{12}$.
+The automorphism group of $K$ is isomorphic to the Weyl group $W(D_{12})$.
+It is generated by permutations of the coordinates and even sign changes and has shape $2^{11}.\Sym_{12}$.
 The lattice $D_{12}^+$ is the unique indecomposable unimodular integral lattice in dimension~$12$.

-The following lemma is easy to prove. \begin{lem} The discriminant group of $K$ and the orbits under the induced action of ${\rm Aut}(K)\cong 2^{11}.\Sym_{12}$ on the discriminant group are described in Table~\ref{K-discriminant}.
+The following lemma is easy to prove. \begin{lem} The discriminant group of $K$ and the orbits under the induced action of ${\rm Aut}(K)\cong 2^{11}.\Sym_{12}$ on the discriminant group are as described in Table~\ref{K-discriminant}.
 The lattice $K$ has genus~$I\!I_{12,0}(2_{4}^{+12})$. \eop \end{lem}

-Let $\theta$ be the involution in ${\rm Aut}(V_K)$ which is up to conjugation the unique lift of the involution $-1$ in ${\rm Aut}(K)$ to ${\rm Aut}(V_K)$ (cf.~\cite{DGH-virs}, Appendix~D).
-Denote by $V_K^+$ the fixed point vertex operator subalgebra of $V_K$ under the action of $\theta$.
+Let $\tau$ be the involution in ${\rm Aut}(V_K)$ which is up to conjugation the unique lift of the involution $-1$ in ${\rm Aut}(K)$ to ${\rm Aut}(V_K)$ (cf.~\cite{DGH-virs}, Appendix~D).
+Denote by $V_K^+$ the fixed point vertex operator subalgebra of $V_K$ under the action of $\tau$.

-The isomorphism classes of irreducible modules of $V_K^+$ can be found in~\cite{AD-modules}.
+The isomorphism classes of irreducible modules of $V_K^+$ are described in~\cite{AD-modules}.
 Since $K$ is $2$-elementary, that is $2K'\subset K$, the discussion can be simplified, cf.~\cite{Shimakura1}, Section~3.2.
 The isomorphism classes of irreducible modules of $V_K^+$ consist of the so called untwisted modules $V_{\lambda + K}^\pm$ where $\lambda + K$ runs through the discriminant group $K'/K$ and certain so called twisted modules $V_K^{T_\chi,\pm}$.

 The fusion rules between the $2^{13}$ modules $V_{\lambda + K}^{\pm}$ are

 where $\delta$, $\epsilon\in \{\pm\} \cong\Z_2$ and $\lambda$, $\mu\in K'$ and the exact sign in $V_{\lambda + \mu + K}^{\pm}$ can be determined from the discriminant form of $K$.